Have you ever felt this way – yearning for a deeper life you sense is within you waiting to be uncovered?

 PARKER J. PALMER

-While no two journeys can be the same because our lives are framed by different life contexts, and distinct factors that make our stories so beautifully unique, I hope that sharing my story will spark your curiosity to explore your midlife season with openness and bravery to see what unexpected possibilities may unfold for you.
+While no two journeys can be the same because our lives are framed by different life contexts, and distinct factors that make our stories so beautifully unique, I hope that sharing my story will spark your curiosity to explore your midlife season with openness and courage to see what unexpected possibilities may unfold for you.

 Welcome to the midlife journey.